Using the Script Editor

 The Cisco Unity Express Script Editor uses the following two types of prompts:

-•User prompts—Defined by the user and manageable by the administrator by means of the Voice Mail > Prompts web page of the Cisco Unity Express GUI administrator interface or by calling in to the Greeting Management System.
+•User prompts: Defined by the user and managed by the administrator using the Voice Mail > Prompts web page of the Cisco Unity Express GUI administrator interface or by calling in to the Greeting Management System.
 The script retrieves both user and system prompts from the Prompt Repository.

 All Media and Prompt steps support prompts specified in the following ways: